jube-home/www.jube.io/_pages/training.md

 ## **Who Should Attend?**

-The Jube Implementation Training Program is ideal for professionals involved in implementing, managing, and optimizing Jube within their organizations.
+The remote training is ideal for professionals involved in implementing, managing, and optimizing Jube within their organizations.
 Key roles include:

 ### 1. **Developers:**